sharetribe/flex-docs/src/docs/concepts-listings/how-the-search-works/index.md

 ## How about user search?

-The Flex Marketplace API does not have an endpoint for querying users.
+The Sharetribe Marketplace API does not have an endpoint for querying users.
 This is because listings are modeled as the focus of the marketplace.
 If you do, however, want to implement a search functionality for users, you have a few options.

 ### Users as listings